Univ.-Prof. for Choral Conducting

-- Conducting with choir or (vocal) ensemble (consisting of at least 5 ensemble members) of a work of choice, briefly showing the ensemble but mainly the face and body of the applicant.
+- Conducting with ensemble (consisting of at least 5 ensemble members) of a work of choice.

 Please ensure in advance that the persons captured on video and audio have given their consent to the audio and video recordings and submission as part of the admission examination.
 In this respect, the University Mozarteum Salzburg is to be fully indemnified and held harmless.

-The total length of the recording should be approx. 15 minutes.
+The duration of the video should be approx. 8-10 minutes.

 Important information on video uploads can be found HERE, as well as the data protection information.
 The guidelines mentioned there are to be observed urgently!

 If you have received an invitation to the entrance examination on the basis of your application video, you will have to take the following partial examinations: